Somayyah/mohammed_S-htu_devops_ab_submission/README.md

 * Service Type: HTTP for websites/TCP for servers.
 * Service Endpoint (URL): website URL.
 * Verify SSL: Greyed out.
 Then click on ```create service```.
-We should see our new services in the service tab, sometimes a refresh is nessecery.
+We should see our new services in the service tab, sometimes a refresh is necessary.
 To monitor the Kunsol and Nextcloud websites I created the following services:
 ![my services](https://github.com/Somayyah/mohammed_S-htu_devops_ab_submission/blob/master/ourservices.png)
 ![my websites](https://github.com/Somayyah/mohammed_S-htu_devops_ab_submission/blob/master/webs.png)

 ## Conclusion

-Following a DevOps architecture approach instead of the waterfall one can be of great help by reducing maintenance and deployment time in exchange for higher productivity and quality.
-By applying my skills and knowledge to follow this approach, I was able to implement all the required tasks, replicating the results can easily be done without hastle or conflicts.
+Following a DevOps architecture approach instead of the waterfall approach can be of great help by reducing maintenance and deployment time in exchange for higher productivity and quality.
+By applying my skills and knowledge to follow this approach, I was able to implement all the required tasks, replicating the results can easily be done without hassle or conflicts.